 Raksha Bandhan is one of the most popular festivals of the Hindu community and is observed as the day to honour the relationship between a brother and sister.
 In English, ‘Raksha Bandhan‘ translates to ‘the bond of protection, obligation or care’.
 According to the Hindu calendar, Raksha Bandhan falls on the last day of the lunar calendar month of Shravan.
 In 2024, Raksha Bandhan (Rakhi) will be celebrated on 19th August (Monday).

-Raksha Bandhan 2024 Date and Muhrat Timing
+Raksha Bandhan 2024 Date and Muhurat Timing

 Raksha Bandhan is celebrated every year with enthusiasm by people of all cultures alike.
 Raksha Bandhan 2024 date is 19th August, Monday and 20th August, Tuesday.
+This year, Bhadra is in the shadows on Raksha Bandhan’s day.
+Bhadra Kaal will start at 5:53 am on 19 August and will last till 1:32 pm.

-• Raksha Bandhan Thread Ceremony Time – 01:30 PM to 08:56 PM
+- Raksha Bandhan Thread Ceremony Time – 01:30 PM to 08:56 PM

-• Raksha Bandhan Bhadra End Time – 01:30 PM
+- Raksha Bandhan Bhadra End Time – 01:30 PM

-• Raksha Bandhan Bhadra Punchha – 09:51 AM to 10:53 AM
+- Raksha Bandhan Bhadra Punchha – 09:51 AM to 10:53 AM

-• Raksha Bandhan Bhadra Mukha – 10:53 AM to 12:37 PM
+- Raksha Bandhan Bhadra Mukha – 10:53 AM to 12:37 PM

-• Purnima Tithi Begins – 03:04 AM on Aug 19, 2024
+- Purnima Tithi Begins – 03:04 AM on Aug 19, 2024

-• Purnima Tithi Ends – 11:55 PM on Aug 19, 2024
+- Purnima Tithi Ends – 11:55 PM on Aug 19, 2024

 Importance of Raksha Bandhan Festival

-Raksha Bandhan is a festival celebrated in India to honor the sacred bond between brothers and sisters.
+Raksha Bandhan is a festival celebrated in India to honour the sacred bond between brothers and sisters.
 It holds immense importance as it symbolizes the deep-rooted affection, love, and protection that siblings have for each other.
 This festival not only strengthens the bond between siblings but also fosters a sense of unity, love, and respect within the family.
 It serves as a reminder of the values of loyalty, trust, and support that are essential in any relationship.
 Raksha Bandhan transcends boundaries, bringing families together and reinforcing the significance of the sibling bond.
 It is a celebration of the unbreakable bond of love and a cherished tradition that brings joy and happiness to all involved.

 Raksha Bandhan History and Significance